 They were content with what they had.

-And when we started having children, 6 of ‘em in 10 years, we didn’t run the numbers and estimate how much it would cost for us to raise them.
-We just received these “gifts” from God and somehow got the job done with what we had.
+And when we started having children, six of ‘em in 10 years, we didn’t run the numbers and estimate how much it would cost for us to raise them.
+We just received them gifts from God and somehow got the job done with what we had.